Labor Relations

 Many of the advantages that LMS software provides involve improvements in productivity:

 • Automation: LMS software can perform many routine tasks.
-It can trigger alerts and provides a consolidated view of the grievance process and required documentation.
+It can trigger alerts, auto-fill numerous government forms and documents, and provides a consolidated view of the grievance process and required documentation.

 • Collaboration: The cloud-based platform enables HR personnel to work together on matters regardless of location.
 This can help employers resolve simple matters and identify challenges where they might need expert HR guidance.